allen10243/airplane/README.md

-# This a simple airplane shootng game maded by Unity
+# This a simple airplane shootng game
+# Maded by Unity and C# scripts